MrAnchovy/Kohana_Production_Module/README.md

 - suitable responses to error conditions instead of the dreaded Kohana_Exception error dump
   - template pages for 404 Not Found and other 4xx errors
-  - appropriate HTTP response headers and payload for API/JSON/JSONP/AJAX requests and <form> posts
+  - appropriate HTTP response headers and payload for API/JSON/JSONP/AJAX requests and &lt;form&gt; posts
 - routes and a controller base class to separate and deal appropriately with
   - requests for HTML pages
-  - Posts from HTML <form>s
+  - Posts from HTML &lt;form$gt;s
   - public API requests
   - JSON/JSONP requests from a client-side application
 - a skeleton for authentication
   - cookie-based sessions for HTML pages
-  - anti-CSRF tokens for HTML <form>s
+  - anti-CSRF tokens for HTML &lt;form$gt;s
   - HTTP header authentication keys for public API requests
   - HTTP header session tokens for JSON/JSONP requests from a client-side application